-Photo from Wikimedia, Creative Commons, by Ellen Finch
+Photo from Wikimedia, Creative Commons, by Ellen Finch.
+No edits made.

 Icelandic men like to think of themselves as a collective of strong and sturdy Vikings.
 If every man in Iceland feels a bit tough for just being an Icelander, it is mostly thanks to Jón Pall Sigmarsson―winner of the world's strongest man competition, Europe’s strongest man contest and numerous other awards.

 Icelanders come from a long line of hardworking men and women who survived incredibly harsh conditions for centuries.
 While today, the people have it easier when it comes to their daily struggles, fitness is still held in high regard by the nation as a whole.

 Iceland has also birthed four Miss World winners, which, if we are to trust in beauty competitions, naturally means Iceland must possess the most beautiful women in the world.

 The winners of the Miss World Competition were Guðrún Bjarnadóttir in 1963, Hólmfríður Karlsdóttir in 1985, Linda Pétursdóttir in 1988 and Unnur Birna in 2005―all amazing, hardworking women and stunning natural beauties.
 They will forever be beloved in their home country as ravishing representatives of Iceland's excellence and charm.